zsparal/api-documentation/source/components/handling-errors.rst

 There are *two flows* to consider, depending on whether or not 3-D Secure [#f1]_ authentication is necessary.

 #.
 If **no 3-D Secure authentication is necessary** and an error occurs, an error response will immediately be returned
-   when when calling the :doc:`/reference/v2/payments-api/create-payment`.
+   when when calling the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>`.
    Should an error occur, then Mollie will not create a Payment.
 #.
 If **3-D Secure authentication is necessary**, Mollie will create a Payment and give you the ``_links.checkoutUrl``
    where the shopper can authenticate the payment.
-If any errors occur during or after authentication, they will be part of the response when retrieving the payment via the :doc:`/reference/v2/payments-api/get-payment`.
+If any errors occur during or after authentication, they will be part of the response when retrieving the payment via the :doc:`Get payment endpoint </reference/v2/payments-api/get-payment>`.

 The need for 3-D Secure authentication is determined by various factors, such as the estimated fraud risk for the payment and any agreements between you and Mollie.
 In the general case, 3-D Secure authentication will be necessary.
 However, you should always implement both flows.

-When creating a test mode payment, failure conditions can be triggered :doc:`using magic amounts <testing>`.
+When creating a test mode payment, failure conditions can be triggered :doc:`using magic amounts </components/testing>`.

 Payments without 3-D Secure authentication
 ------------------------------------------
 If no 3-D Secure authentication is necessary, you will receive the error upon creating the payment.

-If the error is caused by the shopper, the response from the :doc:`/reference/v2/payments-api/create-payment` will contain the ``extra`` property with two additional keys:
+If the error is caused by the shopper, the response from the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>` will contain the ``extra`` property with two additional keys:

 .. list-table::
    :widths: auto